ImperialCollegeLondon/sap-elospheres-audiovisual-test/README.md

 1. Create a new conda environment
     ```
-    (base) conda env create -n seat --file seat.yml
+    (base) conda create python=3.8.3 -n seat
     ```
     N.B.
 You can call the environment (-n \<env_name\>) whatever you like but `seat` will be used here.

-1. Activate the new environment and change into the main seat directory
+2. Activate the new environment, install the requirements and change into the main `seat` directory
     ```
     (base) conda activate seat
+    (seat) conda install -c conda-forge --file dev-requirements.txt
     (seat) cd seat
     ```